camwestwood/xapi/common_structures.md

 ```

 ## Context
-Depending on the recipe, different patterns describe the circumstances that form the setting of the statement, so that it can be better understood.
+The significance of data in a statement can be more clearly understood if we describe the circumstances surrounding the statement.
+These circumstances are described in a statement's Context entity.

 ### ContextA
 Common entity identifier: ContextA

-This pattern is used across many recipes in the Jisc profile, but there may be additional data elements required for some recipes.
-Four extensions are provided for, with IRIs as defined on the <a href="vocabulary.md#extensions">vocabularies page</a>.
+This pattern is used across many statements in the Jisc profile, but there may be additional data elements required for some statements.
+Four extensions are provided, with IRIs as defined on the <a href="vocabulary.md#extensions">vocabularies page</a>.

 <table>
 	<tr><th>Property [cardinality]</th><th>Description</th><th>Value information</</th></tr>
 	<tr>
 		<td>context.platform [1]</td>
 		<td>The platform used in the experience of this learning activity.
-The value used should not change between platform upgrades and version changes and, should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td>
+The value used should not change between platform upgrades and version changes, and should typically be a concise name by which the application is commonly known, for example "Moodle" or "Blackboard"</td>
 		<td>string</td>
 	</tr>
 	<tr>
 		<td>context.extensions.version [0..1]</td>
-		<td>Recommended, identifies the version of the Jisc xAPI profile found on the ReadMe page. <br/></td>
+		<td>Recommended.
+Identifies the version of the Jisc xAPI profile found on the ReadMe page. <br/></td>
 		<td>decimal</td>
 	</tr>
 	<tr>